Skip to main content

 Copilot feedback icons

-You can also leave feedback on errors.
+You can also leave feedback on specific errors.

 Copilot feedback icons